kscripting/kscript/README.md

 EOF
 ```

-* Finally (for sake of completeness), it also works with process substitution and for sure you can always provide
+* Finally, (for sake of completeness), it also works with process substitution and for sure you can always provide
   additional arguments (exposed as `args : Array<String>` within the script)

 ```{bash}